ekko-612/hello-github/README.md

 # hello-github
-my first repository on 2021/4/2
+my first repository on 2021/4/2,a rainy day.